NBreunig3/pres-tweet-analyzer/README.md

 ## Analysis
 #### Word Count
-This method looks at each candidate's individual Twitter account and determines which words have been repeated the most in their tweets.<br/>
+This method looks at each candidate's individual Twitter account and determines which significant words have been repeated the most in their tweets.<br/>
 *Report below was generated 12/1/19.
 See "Word Count" under the "Reports" folder.*
 ![](https://i.imgur.com/9AZwMqd.png)